sean-xiao-zhao7/blacksheep/README.md

 # Sheepfold

-An app for connecting students with mentors.
+An app for connecting mentees with mentors.